LEDazzio01/ai-performance-engineering/docs/appendix.md

 For distributed jobs, use OS tools to monitor network throughput and disk throughput.
 Ensure the actual throughput matches expectations.
 For example, on a 100 Gbps link, you should see 12 GB/s if fully utilized.
 If not, the network might be a bottleneck or misconfigured.
 Similarly, monitor disk I/O on training nodes.
 If you see spikes of 100% disk utilization and GPU idle, you likely need to buffer or cache data better.

+## Tune distributed collectives

+Collective performance depends as much on topology as on math.
+For intra-node runs, favor NVLink/NVSwitch-aware algorithms such as NCCL’s tree or CollNet modes; inter-node jobs often benefit from hierarchical all-reduce (NVLink first, then InfiniBand).
+Set NCCL environment knobs explicitly (e.g., `NCCL_ALGO=Tree`, `NCCL_COLLNET_ENABLE=1`, `NCCL_NET_GDR_LEVEL=SYS`) and profile link utilization with Nsight Systems or DCGM.
+Pin communicators to dedicated streams so reductions overlap matmuls, and balance workloads so no single rank is stuck aggregating stats or logging while others sit idle.

+## Map workloads to NVLink/NVSwitch topology

+Large nodes (GB200, H100, etc.) expose multiple NVLink “islands.”
+Use `nvidia-smi topo -m` or vendor topology diagrams to place tensor/model-parallel shards within the same high-bandwidth domain and schedule pipeline/data-parallel groups across islands.
+When jobs share a node, respect NVLink partitioning: dedicate entire islands to one job or pin ranks with `CUDA_VISIBLE_DEVICES` so cross-island traffic only happens when necessary.
+This reduces link contention and keeps collectives latency-hiding rather than bottlenecking.

 ## Set up alerts for anomalies

 In a production or long-running training context, set up automated alerts or logs for events like GPU errors, such as ECC errors, device overheating, etc. This will help identify abnormally slow iterations.
 For example, NVIDIA’s DCGM can watch health metrics, and you can trigger actions if a GPU starts throttling or encountering errors.
 This helps catch performance issues—like a cooling failure causing throttling—immediately rather than after the job finishes.